solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-05-FunctionApp-MSI/README.md

 select * from pgaadauth_create_principal('Test_PG_Admins', true, false);
 ```

-> NOTE: This is equilent to executing `CREATE ROLE "Test_PG_Admins" LOGIN CREATEROLE CREATEDB in role azure_pg_admin;` and since you are not a super user, you must use the portal to assign this level of permissions.
-You can however add non-admin users by changing the first parameters to `false`.
+> NOTE: This is equilvalent to executing `CREATE ROLE "Test_PG_Admins" LOGIN CREATEROLE CREATEDB in role azure_pg_admin;`.
+An Azure database user is not a super user, therefore the Azure Portal must be used to assign this level of permissions.
+It is possible to add non-admin users by changing the first parameters to `false`.

-- You can find the current Microsoft Entra users by running the following:
+- Find the current Microsoft Entra users by running the following:

 ```psql
 select * from pgaadauth_list_principals(false);
 ```

-- Is is possible to add Microsoft Entra users to the database (be sure to use their primary UPN/Email address):
+- It is possible to add Microsoft Entra users to the database (be sure to use their primary UPN/Email address):

 ```psql
 select * from pgaadauth_create_principal('chris@contoso.com', false, false);
 ```

-- Switch to Windows PowerShell
-- You can now connect to the database using the following:
+- Switch to Windows PowerShell, then connect to the database using the following command:

 ```powershell

 ```

-> NOTE: If you have a PostgreSQL instance that is on a private network, you would need to open an outbound path (also a route if using route tables) to the **AzureActiveDirectory** service tag.
+> NOTE: If the Azure Database for PostgreSQL Flexible Server instance that is on a private network, be sure to create an outbound path (also a route if using route tables) to the **AzureActiveDirectory** service tag.

 ## Exercise 6: Utilize MSI Authentication